mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 Life changes.

 It ain't as easy as getting busy with your own things.
-If getting busy and clocking 80+ hours a day is only the goal.
+If getting busy and clocking 80+ hours a day is the only goal.
 How are we different from machines?
 You can tell get back to work to a 26 yr old.
 My friend, explaining loss to a 20yr is very different.
+Explaining him destiny is difficult.
+And, if it is destiny why the hell are we day and night putting in efforts for a better tomorrow?
+I think it is a fair question to have.
 Maa is still in a very fragile state.
 Hospital experiences are traumatic, to say the least.
 I remember her words.
 "Doctors had given up, but how could I give up?
 I wanted to try every medicine possible till the very end."
 I had no words.

 My father's younger brother was there too throughout.
-On his return ended up telling to my grandmother "I went to the hospital when papa was admitted.
+On his return ended up telling my grandmother "Maa...
+I went to the hospital when papa was admitted.
 I was there when bhaisaab got admitted.
 Still, I could bring home none."

 Everyone else who reached out and I haven't mentioned.
 Thank you for checking in.

 Not sure what good did I do to deserve the warmth and help, or it is sympathy out of the situation that has led to this.
 I assume good intent.

+I penned the experience down so that memory does not fade away.
+I am not interested in rushing through life either.
+The man who gave his life earning respect, building relationships, living for others, upbringing his kids.
+He does not deserve to be forgotten the very next day.
+Because his daughter got busy with life.

 Life from here on is all onwards and upwards.